geraldmaboshe/clientTodo/README.md

 And get hacking .... 😀🚀

-**Note**: If you have any problem, create an issue in this repository explaining the problem
+**Note**: Feel freee to contribute.
+If you have any problem, create an issue in this repository explaining the problem